Who are we:

 HBC offers all levels of structured road rides on weekends and holidays.
 Cyclists of all abilities meet from April through November.
 Leaders are trained in road safety and take our members on scenic and bicycle friendly routes throughout all parts of Long Island.
 Read more>

-Please carefully read below, the HBC Covid-19 Guidelines and Ride Restrictions.
+Please carefully read below, the HBC Covid-19 Guidelines and Ride Restrictions for off season rides.

 Huntington Bicycle Club Covid-19 Ride Guidelines